nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Implementation
 ###Delete feature
-The delete feature collaborates with other classes like Parser, RecordList, etc. Basically it contains two usages which are deletion of Budget and deletion of Expenditure.
+The delete feature collaborates with other classes like Parser, RecordList, etc. Basically it contains three usages which are deletion of Budget, Expenditure(s), and Loan(s).

-For example, when user keys delete b/ m/MONTH , The Parser class will analyse the whole command, and extract “b/” and “MONTH”.
+For example, when user keys ```delete -b m/MONTH```, The Parser class will analyse the whole command, and extract “b/” and “MONTH”.
 Then the class DeleteBudgetCommand will execute the deletion by using recordList.deleteBudget(MONTH).

+A more specific example with sequence diagram will be given at the end of this section.

 Similarly, we have our Parser to parse the commands for deletion of expenditures and loans:
-* ```delete e/ m/MONTH``` — If the value at the position after ‘e/’ is “”, we use for loop to delete all expenditures within a month.
+* ```delete -e m/MONTH``` — If there's no index value specified in the input, we use for loop to delete all expenditures within a month.
-* ```delete e/INDEX m/MONTH``` — If the value at the position after ‘e/’ is an integer, we use DeleteSingleExpenditureCommand to delete this specific expenditure in this specific month.
+* ```delete -e m/MONTH i/INDEX``` — If the value at the position after ‘i/’ is an integer, we use DeleteSingleExpenditureCommand to delete this specific expenditure in this specific month.
-* ```delete e/INDEX-INDEX m/MONTH``` — If the value at the position after ‘e/’ is a range of integers, we firstly use split[] to extract the starting and ending integers, and then we use DeleteMultipleExpenditureCommand to delete the expenditures in this range in this specific month. (also by using for loop)
+* ```delete -e m/MONTH i/INDEX-INDEX``` — If the value at the position after ‘i/’ is a range of integers, we firstly use split[] to extract the starting and ending integers, and then we use DeleteMultipleExpenditureCommand to delete the expenditures in this range in this specific month. (also by using for loop)

 <br/>